 Our surgeries are fully accessible to disabled patients.
 Our area comprises Lochwinnoch, Beith and surrounding areas.

-The surgery will be closed Monday 30th September 2019.
+The surgery will be closed Wednesday 25th and Thursday 26th December 2019 & Wednesday 1st and Thursday 2nd January 2020.
 In order for all prescription requests to be ready at the pharmacy please allow 48hrs from ordering from the surgery.

 If you require medical attention during the time the surgery is closed please contact NHS24 on 111